New-College-MCR/mcr-website/content/services/punt.md

 **Step 2: Open the punt shed**

-This lock is not key-operated!
-There is a combination lock on the punt shed.
-Ask the porters for the 4 digit code.
+Open lock with the keys provided to access the punt shed.

 **Step 3: Unlock your paddle and pole**
 - The equipment racks are labelled 1 to 5 corresponding to your punt number